Automatic continuity of pure mapping class groups: Surfaces with Noncompact Boundary

 \p{Brown--Messer classification of surfaces} The classification of infinite-type surfaces with boundary is due to Brown and Messer \cite{classification}.
 Roughly speaking, their theorem states that surfaces with boundary are classified up to homeomorphism by the Richards classification data, the ends accumulated by compact boundary, and additional data describing the boundary chains.
 The major achievement of Brown and Messer was finding a way to represent this boundary chain data, though it is fairly technical.
-Thus we will not state the actual classification theorem, and instead, we will use tools of the author developed for working with surfaces with boundary \cite{dickmann2021mapping}.
-See Section 3 of the paper of the author for more examples of surfaces with boundary.
+Thus we will not state the actual classification theorem, and instead, we will use tools of the author developed for working with surfaces with boundary \cite{Dickmann_2023}.
+More examples of surfaces with boundary can be found in Section 3 of the previous paper of the author.

+Recall a sliced Loch Ness monster is any surface with nonempty boundary, no compact boundary components, infinite genus, and one end.
 One immediate application of the classification of surfaces is that a sliced Loch Ness monster is determined by the number of boundary components.
 We will refer to an $n$-sliced Loch Ness monster to emphasize the number of boundary components.
 Note that $n$ may be infinite.

+Recall a disk with handles is a surface that can be constructed by taking a disk, removing a closed, totally disconnected set from the boundary, and then attaching infinitely many handles accumulating to some subset of the ends.
+Sliced Loch Ness monsters are examples of disks with handles since we can construct any sliced Loch Ness monster by attaching handles to a disk with points removed from the boundary in a way that joins every end to a single end.

-An equivalent definition of a sliced Loch Ness monster is a disk with handles with exactly one end, but note there are constructions of sliced Loch Ness monsters that do not start with a single disk.
-See Figure \ref{SLNM} for some examples.
+\begin{remark} We could have equivalently defined a sliced Loch Ness monster as a disk with handles with exactly one end.
+There are other constructions of sliced Loch Ness monsters that do not start with a single disk which will be useful for the proof of Theorem \hyperref[thma]{A}.
+We will discuss these in Section \ref{moieties}.
+See Figure \ref{SLNM} for some examples. \end{remark}

-\p{Cutting up a surface with boundary} The following result of the author \cite{dickmann2021mapping} shows that any surface with only ends accumulated by genus can be decomposed in some sense into sliced Loch Ness monsters and Loch Ness monsters.
+\p{Cutting up a surface with boundary} The following result of the author \cite{Dickmann_2023} shows that any surface with only ends accumulated by genus can be decomposed in some sense into sliced Loch Ness monsters and Loch Ness monsters.

-\begin{lemma} Every disk with handles without planar ends can be cut along a collection of disjoint essential arcs into sliced Loch Ness monsters.
+\begin{lemma} Every disk with handles with every end accumulated by genus can be cut along a collection of disjoint essential arcs into sliced Loch Ness monsters.